 Modules and Courses:

 The program is structured in 4 modules of 8 weeks each.
 Each module is made of a series of short, intense courses.
 The number of courses per module varies.
-The students in each cohort learn and grow together as a cohesive group, taking the same courses at the same time, and forming life long professional and personal relationships.
+The students in each cohort learn and grow together as a cohesive group, and forming life long professional and personal relationships.

 Every course addresses issues of sustainability.
 Business cases are shared across courses and these business cases focus on how certain corporations are building a more inclusive, resilient, and sustainable economy.
 The curriculum will discuss in depth how the global challenges associated with sustainability, when viewed through a business lens, can help identify managerial strategies and practices to achieve sustainable economic growth while simultaneously driving shareholder value.